Introduction

 |---|---|---|

 When a specific rule rounds differently — to the nearest whole number, or not at all — it says so explicitly in the text.
-If no instruction is given, use the two rules above based on whether you're calculating a cost or a result.
+If no instruction is given, use the two rules above: costs round up, results round down.

 Metric Conversions